Maryna Poroshenko: Biography

 From 2018 until 2019 she served as the Chairman of Ukrainian Cultural Foundation.

-In the 2020 Kyiv local election Poroshenko is placed first on the Kyiv City Council election list of the party European Solidarity (the party (nationwide) lead by her husband Petro Poroshenko).
+In the 2020 Kyiv local election Poroshenko is placed first on the Kyiv City Council election list of the party European Solidarity (the party (nationwide) led by her husband Petro Poroshenko).
 In the election of Mayor of Kyiv (during the 2020 Kyiv local election) European Solidarity endorsed incumbent mayor Vitaly Klichko (who was nominated by the UDAR party).
 European Solidarity won 31 Kyiv City Council seats in the 2020 Kyiv local election.
 Klitschko was reelected as Mayor of Kyiv.

 Family

 Maryna and Petro Poroshenko have four children: son Olexiy (born 1985), twin daughters Yevheniia and Oleksandra (born 2000) and son Mykhailo (born 2001).
 The family continues to live in their private home in the historic neighborhood of Koncha-Zaspa.
 Oleksii was a representative in the regional parliament of Vinnytsia Oblast.
 In November 2014, he became People's Deputy of Ukraine.

 Former Ukrainian president Viktor Yushchenko is the godfather to their children.